 Overall, robo advisors offer a high level of security that you can trust.
-Trusted companies are also FDIC, and SIPC insured, up to $250,000 for each account.
+Trusted companies are also FDIC and SIPC insured, up to $250,000 for each account.
 The insurance doesn’t cover the value of your investments decreasing.
 If you buy a $100 stock and it drops to $50, don’t expect a check in the mail.
-The insurance covers a situation like your bank losing your money, so that you can think of it as a safety net.
+The insurance covers a situation like your bank losing your money so that you can think of it as a safety net.

 Which Robo Advisor Should I Use?

-If you’re a brand new investor, the amount of information can easily become overwhelming.
+If you’re a brand new investor, the amount of information can quickly become overwhelming.
 You understand the importance of saving and preparing for retirement, but it’s difficult to know where to start.
 Check out these robo advisors that are great for beginners.